The Complete Nanny Tax Guide

 That’s why we put together this Nanny Tax Guide to help you every step of the way.

-The IRS defines a household employer as someone who pays an individual $2,100 or more in a calendar year to work in their home.
+The IRS defines a household employer as someone who pays an individual $2,200 or more (for 2019 the threshold was $2,100) in a calendar year to work in their home.

 If you’re considered a household employer by the IRS, then you need to pay Social Security and Medicare taxes on your employee.
 Your share is 7.65 percent of their wages.
 Your employee’s share is also 7.65 percent, which you can choose to pay yourself or withhold from their wages.